nanabekoe124/Layoffs-Data-Cleaning-Project-SQL-/README.md

 Null Value Handling
 Objective

-The goal of this project was to transform raw, inconsistent layoffs data into a clean and analysis-ready dataset that can be used for business intelligence, reporting, and exploratory data analysis."
+The goal of this project was to transform raw, inconsistent layoffs data into a clean and analysis-ready dataset that can be used for my personal business intelligence, reporting, and exploratory data analysis."